rgambord/c99-doc/doc/sections/17/2/index.rst

 .. _9899_J.2p1:

+.. container:: snum

+   :ref:`1 <9899_J.2p1>`

-:ref:`1 <9899_J.2p1>` The behavior is undefined in the following circumstances:
+The behavior is undefined in the following circumstances:

--  A ''shall'' or ''shall not'' requirement that appears outside of a constraint is violated (clause 4).
+-  A "shall" or "shall not" requirement that appears outside of a constraint is violated (clause 4).
 -  A nonempty source file does not end in a new-line character which is not immediately preceded by a backslash character or ends in a partial preprocessing token or comment (:ref:`5.1.1.2 <9899_5.1.1.2>`).
 -  Token concatenation produces a character sequence matching the syntax of a universal character name (:ref:`5.1.1.2 <9899_5.1.1.2>`).
 -  A program in a hosted environment does not define a function named main using one of the specified forms (:ref:`5.1.2.2.1 <9899_5.1.2.2.1>`).